Faizou-Aremou/angular-reusables-components/README.md

 ## Avantages

-1. Permet la creation de tab sur les cas d'utilisations les plus communes à savoir:
+1. Allows the creation of tabs on the most common use cases:
- - creation de tab statics
+ - creation of tab statics
- - creation de tabs statiques (une ou plusieurs), puis création de tabs dynamiques à partir des tabs statiques
+ - creation of static tabs (one or more), then creation of dynamic tabs from static tabs

-2. Facilite la maintenance, car la création de tab se fait au travers d'un seul et unique composant
+2. Facilitates maintenance, as tab creation is done through a single component
-3. Utilisation possible dans d'autres projets de SRC
+3. Possible use in other projects
-4. Permet d'avoir un niveau d'abstraction au dessus de angular matérial.
-Ainsi si on le souhaite ne plus utiliser la Mat-table pour des raisons de design par exemple, ce sera possible très aisément en modifiant le composant Tab-group
+4. Allows to have an abstraction level above material angular.
+So if you don't want to use the Mat-table anymore for design reasons for example, it will be possible very easily by modifying the Tab-group component
-5. Simplicité d'utilisation
+5. Easy to use

 ## Fonctionnalités

-- Creation de tab statics (1 ou plusieurs)
+- Creation of tab statics (1 or more)

 `public tabGroup = new TabGroup<Company>(
     [